opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/federating_data.rst

     .. image:: images/federation__source--fr.jpg
         :alt: Fédération source

-There is then a link **Add a dataset from the OpenDataSoft network**, it leads to a console from where it is possible to configure a new federated source.
+There is then a link **Add a dataset from the Opendatasoft network**, it leads to a console from where it is possible to configure a new federated source.

 .. ifconfig:: language == 'en'